jan-moeller/bugspray/README.md

 The `SECTION` macro supports an optional second argument.
 Just like with test cases, you can specify an evaluation constraint:
-The `TEST_CASE` macro supports an optional third argument that specifies when the test case can be run.
-It can be one of three
+It can be one of three values:
-values:

 - runtime: the section is only executed at run time.
 It will be skipped during compile time evaluation.